 Rules of practice.

 The rules are designed to aid the practitioner.
 They do not restrict him but provide a degree of certainty where it is truly needed.
-The practitioner repeats them to himself when he gets distracted from the practice, when his focus blurs, or when becomes difficult.
+The practitioner repeats them to himself when he gets distracted from the practice, when his focus blurs, or when things get difficult.

 There are two rules.